MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 ## Update the bot

-If you're using the Bot Builder SDK for Node.js, set the following environment variables:
+If you're using the Bot Framework SDK for Node.js, set the following environment variables:

 * MICROSOFT_APP_ID
 * MICROSOFT_APP_PASSWORD

-If you're using the Bot Builder SDK for .NET, set the following key values in the web.config file:
+If you're using the Bot Framework SDK for .NET, set the following key values in the web.config file:

 * MicrosoftAppId
 * MicrosoftAppPassword